 XML Sitemaps for Search Engines

 Your blog is enabled with just about everything you need to be super-searchable.
 This includes an XML sitemap, which you can access at yourblogname.wordpress.com/sitemap.xml.

-No need to do anything extra on your end, just make sure that the option in Settings > General > Visibility is set to “Allow search engines to index this site”.
+No need to do anything extra on your end, just make sure that the option in Settings > General > Privacy is set to “Public”.
 The sitemap file included with your blog is available to every search engine that supports the protocol, including Google, Yahoo!, Bing, Ask.com, and others.
 WordPress.com automatically sends updates to search engines every time you update or delete a page or post.
 If you would like to learn more about the protocol, visit sitemaps.org.

 News Sitemaps are very similar to standard XML sitemaps for search engines, but they are specific to Google News.
 Publishers must be pre-approved for Google News before Google will index a news sitemap.
 News sitemaps include only posts published in the last 48 hours.

 Your blog already has a news sitemap generated at yourblogname.wordpress.com/news-sitemap.xml.
 Approved publishers must log in to Google Webmaster Tools and add their news sitemap location as another sitemap.